Mitchell Marner Game Preview: Maple Leafs vs. Blue Jackets

 Marner Season Stats Insights

+- In 32 games this season, Marner has averaged 21:17 on the ice, while putting up a plus-minus rating of +2.

-- In 10 of 30 games this season Marner has scored a goal, including two games with multiple goals.
+- Marner has scored a goal in a game 10 times this season over 32 games played, with multiple goals in two of those contests.

-- In 19 of 30 games this season, Marner has recorded a point, and eight of those games included multiple points.
+- Marner has a point in 20 games this year (out of 32), including multiple points nine times.

-- Marner has an assist in 13 of 30 games played this season, including multiple assists five times.
+- Marner has an assist in 14 of 32 games played this season, including multiple assists six times.

-- Marner's implied probability to go over his point total is 36.4% based on the odds.
+- The implied probability that Marner goes over his points prop total is 39.2%, based on the odds.

-- Marner has an implied probability of 58.2% of going over his assist prop bet, based on the odds.
+- There is an implied probability of 60.6% of Marner going over his assist prop bet, considering the moneyline odds.

 Sign up for Underdog fantasy today.